 - Lemon juice - 1 tbsp

 - Keep all the ingredients ready.
 Wash, peel, and slice the apples.
-Soak the apple slices in water with a tbsp of lemon juice.
+Soak the apple slices in water with a tablespoon of lemon juice.
 It helps to retain the color of apples.

 - Heat butter and powdered jaggery or sugar in a pan.
 Let it melt completely.